 Initially designed by a neuro-ophthalmologist and optical engineer, the Avulux lens precisely filters up to 97% of the most harmful wavelengths of light while allowing in over 70% of the soothing green light.

 Avulux® Migraine & Light Sensitivity Glasses differ in that:

 - They are a patented, multi-band precision optical filter using a nano-molecular technology designed by physicians and engineers.

-- No negative side effects were reported in the three independent clinical trials run.
+- No negative side effects were reported through independent clinical trials.